padreati/rapaio/README.md

 And the GUI mode.
 I am a programmer.
 I want to have the freedom given by a programming language, like Java is.

-In the end, I would really love to have an environment, a box for with plenty of tools, which can be extended, which allows me to experiment, study and learn.
+In the end, I would really love to have an environment, a box full with plenty of tools, which can be extended, which allows me to experiment, study and learn.
 And I want to do all those things in an interactive way, where I would program my ideas.
 Java community deserves such kind of tool